s53809/s53809/README.md

 # Hello, World! 👋

-* I'm Minseo Kim, the 22nd generation of Korea Animation High School
+* I'm Minseo Kim, Department of Software, Kookmin University, No. 24
 * I'm studying to become a Game Programmer
 * Using C# for game programming with Unity Engine
 * Using C++ for PS on Baekjoon and codeforce